apetranov/ecommerce-product-page/README.md

 - Reponsive navbar/menu

 # 🛠️ The process
-Saw this intermideate challenge on Frontend Mentor and I really wanted to push myslef beyond my limit.
-Took me about 5 days with a couple owers every day to finish this.
+Saw this intermideate challenge on Frontend Mentor and I really wanted to push myself beyond my limit.
+Took me about 5 days with a couple hours of work every day to finish this.

+# 🏃‍♂️‍➡️ Running the project
+1. Clone this repo
+2. Install dependencies ``bash npm install``